-All common open spaces shall provide parking racks for at least four bicycles.
+All common open spaces shall provide parking racks for at least four bicycles at each pedestrian entry to the open space.

 Inclusive Play

 Community parks shall be made accessible to and safe for residents with special needs and abilities through compliance with the following standards.